Frequently Asked Questions

 Dronabinol, the active ingredient in FDA approved Marinol® capsules and generic equivalents, is synthetic delta-9-tetrahydrocannabinol (THC).
 THC is a naturally occurring compound in cannabis.
 Dronabinol is approved as a prescription drug product in many countries for the treatment of anorexia associated with weight loss in patients with AIDS, as well as for nausea and vomiting associated with cancer chemotherapy in patients who have failed to respond adequately to conventional antiemetic treatments.
-Sativex®, a standardized cannabis extract containing THC and cannabidiol (CBD), is approved as a pharmaceutical product for the treatment of MS Spasticity in over 25 countries, but not the U.S. Epidiolex®, an oral solution containing cannabidiol (CBD), is in late stage clinical development for the treatment of certain seizure disorders.
-More information here.
+Sativex®, a standardized cannabis extract containing THC and cannabidiol (CBD), is approved as a pharmaceutical product for the treatment of MS Spasticity in over 25 countries, but not the U.S. The oral solution of purified CBD in sesame seed oil, Epidiolex®, has been approved in the U.S. and other countries for the treatment of certain seizure disorders.

 Is the University of Mississippi the only legal marijuana grower in the U.S.?

-Under the 1961 international Single Convention on Narcotic Drugs and the 1970 Controlled Substances Act (CSA), the federal government is the single “agent” allowed to provide marijuana for research.
-As of now, the DEA has only authorized one grower, the University of Mississippi, which grows marijuana under contract with the National Institute on Drug Abuse (NIDA).
+Under the 1961 international Single Convention on Narcotic Drugs and the 1970 Controlled Substances Act, the federal government is the single “agent” allowed to provide marijuana for research.
+For many years the DEA only authorized one grower, the University of Mississippi, which grows marijuana under contract with the National Institute on Drug Abuse.
 As part of this contract, UM holds a DEA Schedule-I Bulk Manufacturer registration to cultivate plants for this purpose.
-However, in 2016 DEA announced a new interpretation of the Single Convention to allow other growers to cultivate marijuana to supply researchers.
-As of July 2017, UM is unaware of any growers who have been approved under this new program.
+However, in 2016 DEA announced a new interpretation of the Single Convention to allow other growers to cultivate marijuana, but with DEA as the single agent rather than NIDA.
+Other growers are now approved to cultivate marijuana for research and for product development.

 How does a grower apply for a DEA registration?